alainstalder/jexler/guide.md

 of all utility sources, i.e. compile to it (actually, this is largely handled by Grengine automatically).
 If this fails. an issue is reported for the container.
 Note that running jexlers are not affected by this.
-You can even stop and restart them and they will see the last known good state of the container (which is again a Grengine feature).
+You can even stop and restart them, and they will see the last known good state of the container (which is again a Grengine feature).

 ### issues